AirCoder3000/Maze-Game/README.md

-# Maze-Game
+# Dice Game
-Simple Maze Game
+Pick a button to test your luck, one of the button allows you to win